Mesh Conversion

 Mask Creator

-The command-line tool MpasMaskCreator.x
+The MpasMaskCreator.x

-and the corresponding wrapper
+command-line tool and the Python wrapper

-function mpas_tools.mesh.conversion.mask()
+mpas_tools.mesh.conversion.mask()

-Here is the full usage of MpasMaskCreator.x
+Full usage of MpasMaskCreator.x

 :